404-Server-Not-Found/Raspbian-Speedtest/README.md

 cd
 ```

-Then we will clone this project and change into it's directory
+Then we will clone this project and cd into it's directory

 ```shell
 git clone https://github.com/Pretzel-Computers/Raspbian-Speedtest
 cd raspberrypi-speedtest
 ```

-### Now we can configure out Google Sheet and Oauth2 Tokens
+### Now we can configure our Google Sheet and Oauth2 Tokens

 * Create a google spreadsheet via https://docs.google.com/spreadsheets/u/0/
 	* With the following headers in the first row: